 The values for the Equipment Impairment Factor Ie of elements using low bit rate codecs are not related to other input parameters.
 They are depending on subjective mean opinion score test results as well as on network experience.
-Some values listed in Table 1 are taken from Table 7/G.113.
-Refer to Recommendation G.113 to determine if more recent information is available.
+Refer to Appendix I/G.113 [5] for the actually recommended values of Ie.